SiddhantM2305/SiddhantM2305/README.md

 - 👋 Hi, I’m @SiddhantM2305
 - 👀 I’m interested in Eletronic and learning New Things
-- 🌱 I’m currently Studing in BE EBIGINEERING EXTC at ST.FRANCIS INSTITUDE OF TECHNOLOGY
+- 🌱 I’m currently Studing in BE EXTC at ST.FRANCIS INSTITUDE OF TECHNOLOGY
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Text me on siddhantj.monde23@gmail.com
+- 📫 Text me on siddhantj.monde23@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a bit introvert